igrigorik/http-client-hints/draft.md

 The client and server, or an intermediate proxy, may use an opt-in mechanism to negotiate which fields should be reported to allow for efficient content adaption.

-In order to support use-cases where server-side processing requires HTML manipulations, clients SHOULD send hints along with the initial main document request.
+In order to support use-cases where server-side processing requires HTML manipulations, clients SHOULD send the 'RW' hint along with the initial main document request.

 ## Server Processing of Client Hints